Benny902/SmartPlantLink/README.md

 # SmartPlantLink

-SmartPlantLink - an IOT project during the semester

-Introduction to IOT - prototype
+SmartPlantLink - Introduction to IOT course - an IOT project prototype

 By: Benny Shalom & Ruslan Borisevich